Dragomir Petkov

-Dragomir Petkov (Драгомир Петков; born 8 June 1998) is a Bulgarian footballer who plays as a goalkeeper.
+Dragomir Petkov (Драгомир Петков; born 8 June 1998) is a Bulgarian professional footballer who plays as a goalkeeper for Rilski Sportist Samokov.

 Career

 Petkov began his footballing career in the youth systems of Levski Sofia and Lokomotiv Sofia.
 He progressed through the ranks before turning professional with Lokomotiv Sofia.
 However, he did not make any senior appearances for the club who competed in Vtora liga at the time.

 In 2017, Petkov joined Bdin Vidin for the winter and his good form earned him a move to CSKA 1948 in January 2018, where he failed to record any official appearances for the first team.

 During the 2018–19 season, Petkov was loaned to Strumska Slava, where he made 14 appearances for the Radomir team.

 His performances on loan earned him a permanent transfer to Strumska Slava in 2019.
 Over the next six seasons, Petkov established himself as a first-choice goalkeeper for the club, making 159 league appearances between 2019 and 2025.
 His consistent displays and reliability in goal contributed significantly to the team's performances during this period.

 In 2025, Petkov returned to Lokomotiv Sofia, signing with the club for a second time until the summer of 2026.